 The Associate of Science degree for Sports Medicine/Athletic Training/Exercise Science provides students with a foundation in the biological, physical, performance, prevention, care and rehabilitation sciences, which prepares the student to transfer to bachelor’s degree programs involving wellness or related health discipline(s).
 Employment opportunities in the wellness fields include multiple allied health care professions, fitness specialists, personal fitness, coaching, recreation, as well as positions in athletics and recreation centers.
 Students should consult with an academic counselor for appropriate course requirements related to their education plan and admissions/transfer to the four-year university.

 - Explain, interpret, and relate anatomical, physiological, and biomechanical systems to sport and physical activities.

 - Plan, implement, and assess appropriate wellness care and management procedures.

 - Evaluate and plan performance enhancement methods to improve physical function and condition.

 Transfer & Career Opportunities

 The College maintains articulation with most CSU and UC campuses and some private colleges and universities.
 Course requirements vary between colleges and universities and students are encouraged to consult ASSIST.org and a COS counselor for program planning and course selection.
-Most common career opportunities with a baccalaureate degree include: athletic training, sports psychology, personal fitness trainer, coaching, sports physical therapy, sports nutrition, massage therapy, osteopathic medicine, and sports chiropractic.
+Most common career opportunities with a baccalaureate degree include: athletic training, sports psychology, personal fitness trainer, coaching, sports physical therapy, sports nutrition, massage therapy, medicine, osteopathic medicine, sports chiropractic, nursing and recreation positions.

 |Select one of the following General Education patterns:|